Embodied Knowledge Workshop 2026

-I designed and have run four editions of the Embodied Knowledge Workshop in Finland (Helsinki 2019, 2021, 2023, Turku 2024) in the context of MA art studies or art organizations.
+I designed and have run four editions of the Embodied Knowledge Workshop in Finland (Helsinki 2019, 2021, 2023, Turku 2024) in the context of art studies and organizations.
 However, the workshop is not meant as an artistic or dance training process.
-Instead, it proposes a safe space for exploration of thought and emotions around the body, that anyone can join for their own purposes — artistic, humanistic, scientific or just personal.
-We foster individual and group reflections, to kindly acknowledge the bodies that we have, their histories and how they wish to move.
+Instead, it proposes a safe space for exploration of ideas and emotions around the body, that anyone can join for their own purposes, artistic, humanistic, scientific or just personal.
+Participants are selected based on motivation and commitment to process, not skills.

 Commitment